DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-11-filtering-courses-by-funding-type.md

 ---
 title: Filtering courses by funding type
-description: Exploring how we might filter courses by funding type
+description: Exploring how we might filter courses more specifically by fee paying courses, salaried courses and salaried teaching apprenticeship courses
 date: 2023-05-11
 tags:
   - funding